awei01/version-controlled-wordpress/readme.md

 While this boilerplate should work on any operating system, this readme is written with Linux/Debian system in mind.
 You'll have to google alternative commands for your particular environment.

 Note that on Windows environments, symlinks are kind of a pain to accomplish.
-But, here are ways to circumvent this problem, e.g. Apache virtual folders.
+But, there are ways to circumvent this problem, e.g. Apache virtual folders.

 ## Motivation

 Wordpress was born in an age when FTP was the best tool publish websites.
 It's primarily intended for designers and not developers.
 As a result, maintenance and version control are a nightmare.
-This repository seeks to mitigate some of the headaches a developer may encounter in developing and maintaining a Wordpress installation.
+This repository seeks to mitigate some of the headaches a developer may encounter when developing and maintaining a Wordpress installation.

 This repository assumes that you are technically proficient enough to find your way around a server via a command prompt.